CHN-beta/ovito/doc/manual/reference/data_inspector/bonds.rst

 To reset the filter and show the full list of bonds again, use the :guilabel:`X` button.

 The ``Topology`` bond property contains the indices of the two particles connected by a bond.
 This information may be used to select the bonds connected to a particular particle.
-For example to select all bonds adjacent to the first particle (particle index 0), we could use the following filter expression::
+For example, to select all bonds adjacent to the first particle (particle index 0), we could use the following filter expression::

   Topology.A==0 || Topology.B==0